-In this post we are going to see how to choose integers or floating point numbers through the serial port, within this series of posts aimed at deepening the use of the serial port.
+In this post, we will see how to send and receive integer or floating-point numbers via serial port, as part of this series of posts aimed at deepening the use of the serial port.

-Just like in the previous post, where we saw how to receive characters and text strings, if we search the internet we will see many codes to perform this action, with greater or lesser degree of success.
-This is because there is more than one way to carry out the process, each with its advantages and disadvantages.
+Just like in the previous post, where we saw how to receive characters and text strings, if you search the internet you will find many codes to perform this action, with varying degrees of success.
+This is because there is more than one way to perform the process, each with its advantages and disadvantages.

-In this post we will present the main methods for receiving a number through the serial port, and when it is more convenient to use one or the other.
+In this post, we will present the main methods for receiving a number via serial port, and when it is more convenient to use one or the other.

-The DEBUG functions are only for visualizing the results, when you use this code you can remove the parts related to its definition and use.
+The DEBUG functions are only for visualizing the results; when you use this code you can remove the parts related to their definition and use.

 Just like when we saw how to receive a single character, receiving a single digit is very simple and efficient.
-In fact, it is practically identical to receiving a character, but then we remove the value of ‘0’ to convert the char to an integer.
+In fact, it’s practically identical to receiving a character, but we later subtract the value of ‘0’ to convert the char to an integer.

 #define DEBUG(a) Serial.println(a);